The definitive guide to making a digital magazine

 Don’t sell your stories short.
 As we’ve argued throughout this guide, digital magazines aren’t just print magazines that happen to be on the internet.
 Make the most of cutting-edge web technologies for your magazine, including those that empower non-developers to implement compelling storytelling techniques.

 One technique used by the world’s best digital storytellers is scroll-based animation effects.
-For example, in a little bit of magazine inception, the social enterprise magazine Pioneer's Post animates their story on The Big Issue magazine with several pairs of static images.
+For example, in a little bit of magazine inception, the social enterprise magazine Pioneer's Post animates its story on The Big Issue magazine with several pairs of static images.
 It's a very simple technique for adding life to stories, and can be created and implemented without writing any code or learning any animation programs.
 It can be just as easily applied to graphs, maps and photos as to illustrations, as we outline in our guide to data storytelling.

 6. Work from themes and templates